What is High Blood Pressure?

 In a randomized controlled trial conducted by researchers in Reading, UK, 79 patients with type 2 diabetes were randomized to receive either 1200 mg of hawthorn extract a day or placebo for 16 weeks.
 Medication for high blood pressure was used by 71 percent of the patients.

 At the end of the 16 weeks, patients taking the hawthorn supplement had a significant reduction in mean diastolic blood pressure (2.6 mm Hg).
 No herb-drug interactions were reported.

-Preliminary studies suggest that fish oil may have a modest effect on high blood pressure.
+Preliminary studies suggest that omega-3 fatty acids from fish oil may have a modest effect on high blood pressure.
 Although fish oil supplements often contain both DHA (docohexaenoic acid) and EPA (eicosapentaenoic acid), there is some evidence that DHA is the ingredient that lowers high blood pressure.

 Folate is a B vitamin necessary for formation of red blood cells.
 It may help to lower high blood pressure in some people, possibly by reducing elevated homocysteine levels.

 One small study of 24 cigarette smokers found that four weeks of folic acid supplementation significantly lowered blood pressure.